AnnaRogers04/SMGQuarry/Development_Journal.md

 <iframe src="https://blueprintue.com/render/q44mhqou/" scrolling="no" allowfullscreen></iframe>
 <iframe src="https://blueprintue.com/render/1di8-483/" scrolling="no" allowfullscreen></iframe>

 The end credits was a very simple yet effective blueprint to add.
-After the quick time event I was more confident using animations and I nderstood how they worked.
-For instance the play animation node runs the whole animation when trigger the whole way through, this is where adding delays come in useful becau
+After the quick time event I was more confident using animations and understanding how they worked.
+For instance the play animation node when triggered runs the whole animation the whole way through, this is where adding delays come in useful because it can delay when the animation can play so its not immediate.
+While the fade to black and the main menu button appearing was simple it was still nice to attempt to do something new with no instructions and i think the end result turned out really well.

 ![End credits](https://github.com/user-attachments/assets/82b5226a-10bc-4783-8261-0e7907d32dfe)

 ### Visuals

+Visually i think the game came out great.
+Any technical difficulties with materials weren't shown as clearly due to the lighting, this was somewhat planned as the time spent on trying to get assets and textures took so long that unreal base materials were used on walls and floors within the game.

 ![Cage progress](https://github.com/user-attachments/assets/1766238e-23f0-49a5-b36f-e449b7d99499)